On Sunday Afternoons

 Where mountains loom,

-and trees grow yellow,
+and trees turn yellow,

-a pair of bare-armed girls bump on a bicycle.
+a pair of bare-armed girls bump on a bicycle,

-Two boys ignite firecrackers in the alley.
+two boys ignite firecrackers in the alley,

-but sets of boats lies idle.
+but sets of boats lie idle.

 A window still hangs open to catch late breezes,